-For each unit, the unit overview document shows the links between the content of the lessons and England's national curriculum and the Education for a Connected World framework (the-cc.io/efacw).
-These references have been provided to show where aspects relating to online safety, or digital citizenship, are covered within the The Computing Curriculum.
-Not all of the objectives in the Education for a Connected World framework are covered in the The Computing Curriculum, as some are better suited to other subjects in England's education system.
+The unit overviews for each unit show the links between the content of the lessons and England's national curriculum and the Education for a Connected World framework (the-cc.io/efacw).
+These references have been provided to show where aspects relating to online safety, or digital citizenship, are covered within The Computing Curriculum.
+Not all of the objectives in the Education for a Connected World framework are covered in The Computing Curriculum, as some are better suited to other subjects in England's education system.
 However, the coverage required for England's computing national curriculum is provided.